-follows:

-- (a) Nuclear power plants; - (b) Research reactors (including subcritical and critical assemblies) and any adjoining radioisotope production facilities; - (c) Storage facilities for spent fuel; - (d) Facilities for the enrichment of uranium; - (e) Nuclear fuel fabrication facilities; - (f) Conversion facilities; - (g) Facilities for the reprocessing of spent fuel; - (h) Facilities for the predisposal management of radioactive waste arising from nuclear fuel cycle facilities; - (i) Nuclear fuel cycle related research and development facilities.
+- 1.10.
+This Safety Guide addresses all types of new and existing nuclear installation as defined in the IAEA Nuclear Safety and Security Glossary [11], as follows: - (a) Nuclear power plants; - (b) Research reactors (including subcritical and critical assemblies) and any adjoining radioisotope production facilities; - (c) Storage facilities for spent fuel; - (d) Facilities for the enrichment of uranium; - (e) Nuclear fuel fabrication facilities: - (f) Conversion facilities: - (g) Facilities for the reprocessing of spent fuel; - (h) Facilities for the predisposal management of radioactive waste arising from nuclear fuel cycle facilities; - (i) Nuclear fuel cycle related research and development facilities.

-Most of the recommendations provided in this Safety Guide are independent of the typeapply to all types of nuclear installation or the and all types of reactor type, but aspects such as performance criteria and systems modelling are specific to each installation type.
+Most of the recommendations provided in this Safety Guide apply to all types of nuclear installation and all types of reactor, but aspects such as performance criteria and systems modelling are specific to each installation type.
 The recommendations for nuclear power plants are also applicable to other nuclear installations through the use of a graded approach.

-1.12.1.11.
-For the purposepurposes of this Safety Guide, existing nuclear installations are installations that are either (a) at the operational stage (including long-term operation and extended temporary shutdown periods)5; or (b) at a pre-operational stage forat which the construction of structures, the manufacturingmanufacture, installation and/or assembly of components and systems, and commissioning activities are significantly advanced or fully completed.
-In existing nuclear installations at the operational andor pre-operational stages, a change of the original design bases (e.g. a new seismic hazard at the site) or a change in the regulatory requirements regarding the consideration of seismic hazard and/or seismic design of the installation, might lead to important technical modifications.

-1.13.1.12.
-For the purpose purposes of this Safety Guide, new nuclear installations are installations whose design has reached a level of development at which a detailed definition of SSCs is available, including the data listed in paras 4.2-4.5.
-As understood inIn this Safety Guide, it is considered that new nuclear installations are not yet constructed, or construction is at a very early stage.6
+- 1.11.
+For the purposes of this Safety Guide, existing nuclear installations are installations that are either (a) at the operational stage (including long term operation and extended temporary shutdown periods)5 or (b) at a pre-operational stage at which the construction of structures, the manufacture, installation and/or assembly of components and systems, and commissioning activities are significantly advanced or fully completed.
+In existing nuclear installations at the operational or pre-operational stages, a change of the original design bases (e.g. a new seismic hazard at the site) or a change in the regulatory requirements regarding the consideration of seismic hazard and/or seismic design of the installation might lead to important technical modifications. - 1.12.
+For the purposes of this Safety Guide, new nuclear installations are installations whose design has reached a level of development at which a detailed definition of SSCs is available, including the data listed in paras 4.2-4.5.
+In this